mmiotti/17lands-notes/WRBIAS.md

 It appears to me that the GD, GND, and IWD metrics on 17Lands are confounded in a way that 1) favors cards that go in archetypes that prefer the game to go long; and 2) favors cards within each archetype that are better when the games to long.
 The source of the bias is that win rates of cards can be (and often are) correlated with how many cards are being drawn in a given game.

-Some of this bias is addressed in the recent article (https://www.17lands.com/blog/using_wr_data), but I feel like the full impact was missed.
-The article mentions 1) the potential impact on "WIH WR", 2) the issue of a card being correlated with / co-dependent on other cards in the deck (e.g. a Koma deck being built in a way that favors finding and casting Koma), and a few confounding factors (sub-archetypes, player skill, etc).
+Some of this bias is addressed in the recent article (https://www.17lands.com/blog/using_wr_data), but I feel like the full impact and its significance was missed.
+The article does mention 1) the potential impact of cards that like when the game goes long on "WIH WR" (but not other metrics), 2) the issue of a card being correlated with / co-dependent on other cards in the deck (e.g. a Koma deck being built in a way that favors finding and casting Koma), and 3) a few confounding factors (sub-archetypes, player skill, etc).

-However, I believe there is an important bias in the GD, GND, and IWD metrics that exists even when controlling for archetype quality, player skill, and correlation/co-dependence of different cards.
-The purpose of this write-up is to add to the discussion re: potential issues and caveats with respect to interpreting 17Lands data, and, if I haven't made a mistake or missed something, possibly prompt a follow-up article to illustrate this issue in more detail.
+However, I believe there is an important bias in the GD, GND, and IWD metrics that exists even when controlling for archetype quality, player skill, and correlation/co-dependence of different cards (meaning that it distorts the average / expected WR metrics shown in the tables).
+The purpose of this write-up is to add to the discussion re: potential issues and caveats with 17Lands metrics, and possibly prompt a follow-up article to illustrate this issue in more detail (in case I haven't just made a mistake or missed something, which is entirely possible).

 To illustrate what I mean, I constructed an example.
 This example will show how we can arrive at a table like this: